 Monmouth County Dog Bite Lawyer

-A dog bite can be a traumatic event that can cause significant injury in some circumstances.
-If you or someone you know has been bitten by a dog in Monmouth County call our Monmouth County dog bite lawyers.
+If you or someone you know has been bitten by a dog in Monmouth County call our Monmouth County dog bite lawyers today.
 Our Monmouth County personal injury attorneys represent individuals who suffer Monmouth County dog bite injuries.
 We are available immediately to assist you so please call 732-810-0336 or contact us online to speak with an attorney free of charge.

-A Monmouth county dog bite case is filed in the Monmouth County Superior Court which is located at 71 Monument Street in Freehold New Jersey.
-Dog bite cases are typically filed in the law division.
 In New Jersey, a dog bite case must be filed within two years of the incident.
 Otherwise, the plaintiff may lose the ability to pursue compensation as the statute of limitations will have expired.
-Keep in mind that preparation for trial in a dog bite case can be extensive, which is why it is often critical to begin any relevant investigations and begin to gather information right after a dog bite occurs.
-Waiting until the two-year period is about to expire can lead to loss of evidence and or difficulty finding witnesses.
+Keep in mind that preparation for trial in a dog bite case can be extensive, which is why it is often critical to begin any relevant investigations and start to gather information immediately after the dog attack.
+Waiting until the two-year period is about to expire can have negative consequences, such as the loss of crucial evidence and difficulty locating witnesses.

 New Jersey law holds the owner of a dog who fails to control the animal legally responsible for a dog attack.
 Pursuant to N.J.S.A.
-4:19-16, the owner of a dog who bites another person who is in a public place or lawfully in a private place, shall be liable for the damages which the individual suffers, regardless of the purported viciousness of the dog.
+4:19-16, the owner of a dog who bites another person who is in a public place, or lawfully in a private place, shall be liable for the damages which the individual suffers, regardless of the purported viciousness of the dog.
 This is known as “strict liability” under the law because the defendant’s liability does not depend on their intentions or their negligence.

-If you or someone you know would like to speak to one of our attorneys about their Monmouth County dog bite case, call our lawyers today.
-Our attorneys represent individuals who have been harmed by a dog.
-Our lawyers are aggressive trial attorneys who fight for our clients and help them get maximum compensation for their injuries, so you can count on us to prepare your case for trial at the same time that we negotiate with the insurance company on your behalf.
+If you or someone you know would like to speak to an attorney about a Monmouth County dog bite case, call the lawyers at our firm.
+Our attorneys represent individuals who have been harmed by a dog throughout Monmouth County, New Jersey.
+We are aggressive trial attorneys who fight for our clients and help them get maximum compensation for their injuries, so you can count on us to prepare your case for trial at the same time that we negotiate with the insurance company on your behalf.
 In fact, we handle every case with the expectation of heading to trial so that we are always ready for whatever legal maneuvers the other side makes.
-Additionally, our lawyers work on contingency, so we will not receive a legal fee unless we successfully recover compensation on the injured persons behalf.
-For more information, contact us today.
+Additionally, our lawyers work on contingency, so we will not receive a legal fee unless we successfully recover compensation on your behalf.
+For more information, call us today.